 2. Analyze Needs

 Analysis identifies how to close the gaps that were identified in the assessment.
 It offers recommendations for the best approach to providing the learning content effectively and efficiently.
-It also helps to determine whether learning took place and supported on-the-job
+It also helps to determine whether learning took place and supported on-the-job performance.

 3. Develop Instructional Goals